U-BT Cluj-Napoca: 2022–present: Participation in EuroCup

-Internationally, U-BT plays for the second year in a row in the second strongest basketball competition in Europe.
-Showing a lot of determination and will, the players trained by Mihai Silvășan manage to win an unexpected number of matches, finishing in 2nd place in Group B (13 wins, 5 losses).
-Thus, thanks to the new format, they reach the quarterfinals of the competition, where they were defeated by the London Lions team (79-91), in front of a sold-out arena and a fantastic atmosphere, at the same time writing a new chapter in the history of Romanian basketball.
+Internationally, U-BT played for the second year in a row in the second strongest basketball competition in Europe.
+The players trained by Mihai Silvășan manage to win an unexpected number of matches, finishing in 2nd place in Group B (13 wins, 5 losses).
+Thus, thanks to the new format, they reach the quarterfinals of the competition, where they were defeated by the London Lions team (79-91), in front of a sold-out arena, at the same time writing a new chapter in the history of Romanian basketball.